 The Protector is designed specifically for maintaining a background image while displaying a compressed foreground image.
-The need for the Protector stemmed CNBC® broadcasts of a real-time stock ticker.
+The need for the Protector stemmed from CNBC® broadcasts of a real-time stock ticker.
 When local cable affiliates insert local advertisements without the use of the Protector or its predecessors, the CNBC® ticker would be covered for a period of time.
-With the boom of day-trading, it became a nuisance to have your ticker covered when the local ad was playing.
-Your customer would then have to wait until your stock listing made the rounds again, because as the "law" goes, the local ad would come on exactly at the wrong time, covering the one stock they've been waiting to see...to buy.... to sell!
+With the boom of day-trading, it became a nuisance to have your ticker covered when the local ad was playing, since you'd have to wait until your stock listing made the rounds again-and as the "law" goes, the local ad would come on exactly at the wrong time, covering the one stock you'd been waiting to see...to buy.... to sell!